NLagon/Events_Notifications/README.md

 As part of our master's degree in Hypermedia Technologies at the University of Paris 8, we developed a module for the CMS Omeka_S.
 This module allows you to search for a particular author in all the explored files.

+# Description

+This module allows you to search for a particular author in all the explored files.
+This would then allow the texts to be searched by authors.
+We could choose the texts to read.

 # Installation